wendyverdonk93/docs/content/payments/methods/_index.md

 layout: 'block'
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 logo: '/svgs/Payment_methods.svg'
-short_description: 'Choose payment methods that suit your business and customers'
+short_description: 'Choose payment methods that suit your business and customers.'
-weight: 10
+weight: 20
 aliases:
     - /support-tab/magento2/payment-methods
     - /payment-methods/